Maryna-Mala/WDIO_Homework/README.md

     - In the sidemenu choose "Manual run" workflow
     - Click on the "Run workflow" and choose the appropriate branch

+## Reports Configuration and Viewing

+This project is configured to generate test reports in two formats: **Spec** and **HTML** to provide detailed insights into the test execution process.

+### Spec Reporter

+The Spec reporter outputs the test results in the console, allowing for quick iteration and debugging directly from the terminal.
+This is particularly useful during development and local testing phases.

+### HTML Reporter

+An HTML report provides a more detailed and visual insight into the test execution.
+Reports are generated after each test run and saved to `./reports/html-reports/`.

+#### Viewing HTML Reports

+To view the HTML reports, navigate to the `./reports/html-reports/` directory and open the `report.html` file in your web browser.
+This report will give you a visual breakdown of your test results, including test cases, status, and log details for failed tests.

+#### Managing Report Artifacts

+Report files are excluded from version control to keep the repository clean and focused on source code.
+However, historical reports are maintained locally to assist in debugging and review of past test results.
+Ensure to clean up or archive old reports as necessary.
 ## Contributors

     This project is developed and maintained by the following contributor: